Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 `Shellbag` entries are stored in registry as a tree-like data structure, with the root target having the topmost `BagMRU` key.
 This allows the reconstitution of the browsed directories arborescence.
-Each sub-target (sub directory for example) of the parent target are then represented with both:
+Each sub-target (subdirectory for example) of the parent target are then represented with both:

   - A registry subkey, named with a numerical value (starting from `0`).